ericvprice/rubric/README.md

 Asynchronous engine composition follows analogously.

-## Exception Handling
+## Exceptions and Exception Handling

+The library provides two special exceptions: `ItemHaltException` and `EngineHaltException`.
+When thrown from any rule, the engine will handle the exception by either halting further rule execution on the current item, or halting the engine's execution entirely.
+The exception will be decorated and placed in the engine context's `LastEngineException` property before the next item is executed, or the engine exits.

 When an non-engine exception is thrown during execution, the exception is wrapped and passed to an optionally provided exception handler.
-Users may short-circuit engine execution using `ItemHaltException` and `EngineHaltException` which will halt the execution of the current item or the entire engine's execution, respectively.
-These can be thrown directly from the rules, or from a custom exception handler.
-The engine will populate these 2 known exceptions with contextual information, and place the exception the `LastException` property.
-These exceptions are not rethrown.
+Users may throw one of the engine exceptions above and they will be handled appropriately.
+If not handled, the exception will escape the engine to be handled by the user.

 In asynchronous engines, all the above statements apply, except that if one is executing either rules (for `ItemHaltException`) or inputs (for `EngineHaltException`) in parallel, the engine will attempt to cancel all other tasks being executed in parallel.
 Long running rules can check the cancellation token (or pass it to other async functions) to allow graceful exiting.
 The engine guarantees that:

-1) As soon as any `*HaltException` is encountered, any parallized tasks have their cancellation requested through their token.
+1) As soon as any `*HaltException` is encountered, any parallelized tasks have their cancellation requested through their token.
 2) All internal parallelized tasks in the engine check the cancellation token before executing each piece of user code, and will exit as soon as possible.

 `TaskCancelledException`s caused by user-cancellation of the provided token will not be processed by the exception handling mechanism.
 The user should handle this exception appropriately.
 Uncaught `TaskCancellationException`s not arising from the same token provided by the user will be processed as any other normal exception.

 ## Logging

 The engines accept an optional `Microsoft.Extensions.Logging.Abstractions.ILogger` instance and will output trace statements as they execute user code.
-Engines will set context information in the logger about the execution status.
-You can access this logger via the context in your rules.
+Engines will set context information in the logger about the execution status, including information about executions, rules, and objects being processed.
+This logger can be accessed via the context in rule implementations.

 ## License